obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 ## Settings

 The following image shows the settings relating to this feature:

 ![Use filename as Scheduled date for undated tasks settings](../images/settings-use-filename-for-date.png)
+<span class="caption">Use filename as Scheduled date for undated tasks settings</span>

 ### Additional date format
 > [!released]